heychirag/jekyll-google-photos/README.md

 # Installing

-add the following to your plugins in `_config.yml`:
+Install the gem using:
 ```
-- jekyll-google-photos
+gem install jekyll-google-photos
 ```

-Install the gem using bundle or use the regular gem installation method
+Or use the following if you are using bundler
 ```
 bundle add jekyll-google-photos
 ```